-Below are a number of resources available in the Vancouver area.
+Below are a number of resources available in British Columbia.
 Please note, this is not an exhaustive list, nor can the CWHWC vouch for the trans-inclusive practices of all the employees, volunteers or clients connected to these resources.

 Finding a Counsellor

 For private (fee for service) counselling you can contact the following agencies:

 - Counselling BC

 - BIPOC Counsellors

 Other Resource Lists

 Non-crisis mental health support and resource information available via phone and email.

 - Sam Kaplan and Luisa Ospina

 Sliding scale counselling with practicum students with weekly clinical supervision.